digisowmay/bbmemory/users/670ae126-981a-4661-bd9c-74f131f8ba10/memory.md

 ## Communication Patterns
 ### Durable (established, 3+ reinforcements)
--
+- gives concise, imperative instructions and expects quick compliance; 6× (stable since 2025-09-02) [refs: request to create lead-gen automation; directive to post without confirmation chatId:`1a5f016aabb745`; reminder not to ask for confirmation chatId:`1a5f016aabb745`; statement "don't ask for confirmation next time" chatId:`1a5f016aabb745`; follow-up instruction today chatId:`1a5f016aabb745`]

 ### Emerging (new signals, 1-2 reinforcements)
-- gives concise, imperative instructions; 5× (last: 2025-09-02) [refs: request to create lead-gen automation; directive to post without confirmation chatId:`1a5f016aabb745`; reminder not to ask for confirmation chatId:`1a5f016aabb745`; repeated instruction to auto-post chatId:`1a5f016aabb745`; follow-up about repeated content chatId:`1a5f016aabb745`]
-- insists each post is unique with no repeated content; 1× (first: 2025-09-02) [ref: directive to ensure no content is repeated chatId:`1a5f016aabb745`]
+- insists each LinkedIn post is unique with no repeated content; 3× (last: 2025-09-03) [refs: directive to ensure no content is repeated chatId:`1a5f016aabb745`; reminder "and make sure no content is repeated" chatId:`1a5f016aabb745`; follow-up emphasis today chatId:`1a5f016aabb745`]

 ## Knowledge & Context
 ### Durable (core expertise, established over time)